PrashantSharma09/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-A Machine Learning project on face mask detection With the help of opencv and using Support Vector Machine.
+A Machine Learning project on face mask detection.
+Helps to detect whether a person is wearing a mask or not.
+Using opencv and Support Vector Machine for detecting.